jnunyez/quantum-vpn/README.md

 ## TODO

-- Use picnic to sign certificatges)
+- Use picnic to sign certificates
 - Build and tune liboqs from sources